How to Buy the Best Laptop Under $1,000

 Best business laptop under $1,000

 The goal of any business laptop is to provide a productivity tool that is highly reliable and can withstand the inherent demands of a businessperson who is always on-the-move.
 To do this, a business laptop has to avoid unnecessary bells and whistles, and focus strictly on the features that will make it a better device for getting work done.

 Our ThinkPad line of business laptops have been defining this category for decades, and the ThinkPad T Series epitomizes our no-compromises, yet budget-friendly approach.
 Their dual battery design gives you long running times, while anti-glare screens make working outdoors just as easy as indoors.
 Just like all of our ThinkPad laptops, the T Series has undergone extensive reliability and durability testing, so you can spend more time thinking about your work, and less time wondering if your laptop will work.

 Student laptops have to pack the features that students need, at a very affordable price.
 An all-day battery, fast start-up times, fast charging, and a full set of ports have become the minimum that students demand.
 But you can’t sacrifice quality, because students are also notoriously tough on their devices.

-2-in-1 laptops, like our Flex 14, are a perfect blend of laptop and tablet features, making them ideal student companions.
-The Flex 14 uses SSD storage, just like a tablet, so it’s always fast.
+2-in-1 laptops, like our Flex Series laptops, are a perfect blend of laptop and tablet features, making them ideal student companions.
+Flex laptops use SSD storage, just like a tablet, so it’s always fast.
 It’s compatible with our Lenovo Active Pen, which gives students the option of taking in notes in class visually, instead of just typing.
 The gorgeous, ultra-thin bezel screen becomes a movie screen with a flip of the 360-degree hinge – a great way to relax once the hard work is done for the day.

 Finding the right laptop in your budget